-What size of tile should I use?
+What size of tile should you use in a small bathroom?

-It’s a well-known rule that using lighter colours will help a room look bigger, so carry that advice over to your bathroom too.
-Choosing lighter colours for your bathroom tiles, such as white or cream, will help reflect more light than darker colours would.
+It’s a well-known rule that using lighter colours will help a small room look bigger, so apply that to your bathroom, too.
+Choosing lighter colours, such as white or cream, for your bathroom tiles will help reflect more light than darker colours would.

 If a diagonal tile pattern doesn’t sound appealing, consider laying your tiles in brick bond.
 This is a popular choice for metro tiles, but helps limit the grid pattern effect mentioned earlier, which can emphasise the limited width and height of a room.

 Measure up and calculate the number of tiles you need before you head out to buy them.
-To make life easier for you there are many tile calculators available online.
+To make life easier for you, there are many tile calculators available online.
 You can also go to your local retailer armed with the measurements and they should be happy to help you out.

 Handmade tiles offer the opportunity to create a characterful finish to your bathroom, with bespoke options also available.
 Here Richard Miller of Froyle Tiles explains the benefits of handmade tiles for your bathroom renovation project.

-Travertine, marble, limestone, slate and granite are all options for bathroom tiles, each with its own natural properties.
+Travertine, marble, limestone, slate and granite are all natural stone options for bathroom tiles, each with its own natural properties.
 Slate in particular is great for bathrooms, as it has low porosity and its riven texture is non-slip, while stones such as marble, travertine and limestone can be polished to a high shine for a stunning finish, but need to be sealed.

-Ceramic and porcelain tiles are usually a more affordable option, and there is huge scope in the range of finishes available.
+Ceramic and porcelain tiles are usually a more affordable manmade option, and there is huge scope in the range of finishes available.
 From those that mimic stone and even wood, to bright colours, decorative patterns, high glosses and raised prints.

 Mosaics, in stone, glass or ceramic, look beautiful over smaller areas, such as behind the basin, and give a sense of having been meticulously laid.
 They are also available in sheets for easy installation.